HaHa421/rxqlite/README.md

 ```

-We then change the cluster membership from one node (node 1) to three nodes using
+We then change the cluster membership from one node (node 1) to three nodes using:

 ```bash
 curl http://localhost:21001/cluster/change-membership -H "Content-Type: application/json" -d '[1, 2, 3]'

 ```
-After a few seconds, we can check the cluster metrics using
+After a few seconds, we can check the cluster metrics using:

 ```bash
 curl http://localhost:21001/cluster/metrics
 ```

-and check that the cluster contais 3 nodes (membership : [1,2,3])
+and check that the cluster contais 3 nodes (membership : [1,2,3]).

 we are now done with cluster first run initialisation.

-any subsequent cluster run don't need to go through cluster initialisation step.
+any subsequent cluster runs don't need to go through cluster initialisation step.

 for further information on openraft you can check: https://github.com/datafuselabs/openraft

 the client example shows a basic usage of the api using rust.

-Furthermore, an sqlx driver is available from https://github.com/HaHa421/rxqlite/crates/sqlx-rxqlite
+Furthermore, an sqlx driver is available from https://github.com/HaHa421/rxqlite/tree/main/crates/sqlx-rxqlite
 to ease the use of rxqlite using sqlx (https://github.com/launchbadge/sqlx)